1997 Regular Session

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend the life and accomplishments of Mr. Stuart C. Irby, Jr., and express our deepest sympathy to his family and friends upon his passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend Mrs. Clara Taylor Reed for striving to become a successful Black businesswoman and thereby serving as a truly noteworthy role model for future generations of Mississippians.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mr. Stuart C. Irby, Jr., and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mrs. Clara Taylor Reed and the members of the Capitol Press Corps.